invst-git/OpsForge-AI/README.md

 ## Architecture

 The system is composed of a Python backend, AI agents, a data simulation layer, and a React frontend.

+PredictiveOps pairs a deterministic ETS (Holt linear) forecaster with optional LLM narration: simulated metrics are smoothed to produce short-horizon forecasts and anomaly scores, which are bundled into `/api/forecasts` and injected into the PredictiveOps prompt for higher-confidence risk calls without changing existing API shapes.

 ```mermaid
 flowchart LR